Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Diced tomatoes are a good option if you don’t have time to peel the tomatoes.
 You can also make a puree with the seedy tomato pulp.

-You can cook it down in a pot until it reaches the desired consistency.
+You can cook it in a pot until it reaches the desired consistency.
 You can also use passata, a pureed tomato that’s been strained.
 It is a thicker form of tomato.
 In the US, it’s called tomato puree.

 Meat Toppings